buenolas/todo-list-elixir/README.md

 ## Notes

-The project will be hosted on AWS in the future, and no longer will be needed to clone it.
+The project will be hosted on AWS in the future, so no longer will be needed to clone it.

 ---